seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Thanks, Jupiter!

 **Sicilius Leonatus**
-The marble pavement closes, he is enter’d
+The marble pavement closes, he is enter'd
 His radiant root.
 Away! and, to be blest,
 Let us with care perform his great behest.